mesosphere/field-notes/docs/troubleshooting/installation-faq.md

 This is meant to be a rolling FAQ for DC/OS users.
 This is very incomplete.

-Things to try/check when standnig up a DC/OS cluster:

-* A simple ip-detect script that should almost always work:
+This simple ip-detect script that should almost always work:

 ```bash
 #!/bin/bash
 ip route get 8.8.8.8 | awk 'NR==1{print $NF}'
 ```

+Things to try/check when standnig up a DC/OS cluster:

 * Make sure that your ip-detect script returns the expected IP address (and that this IP address actually exists as an IP address on the system)